 - A. These regulations are intended to prevent over-occupancy of dwelling units in order to protect the character and intent of each residential zoning district.
 The occupancy limits defined herein are in addition to regulations in the building and fire codes adopted by the City.
 In any case where there are conflicting occupancy limits, the stricter regulation shall apply.
-Definitions related to occupancy are located in Article II of this Ordinance. - B. Such actions that permit occupancy or use beyond the limits of this Ordinance, or, in the case of an offer to lease, if the offer, if accepted, would have permitted or caused occupancy or use beyond the limits of this Ordinance shall be prohibited as set forth in Section III-2.G. - C. The following classes of uses shall be occupied at any given time by no more than one household, as defined herein, and no more than three additional persons not related to said household: single-family, duplex, common lot line, multiple-family, mobile home or loft dwelling unit. - D. The following classes of uses shall be occupied at any given time by no more than the maximum occupancy limit specified on the Certificate of Occupancy: - Single-family extended group occupancy, duplex extended group occupancy, community living facility, dormitory, home for adjustment, hotel or motel, nursing home, home for the aged, or bed and breakfast. - E. Boarding/Rooming House.
-A boarding house or rooming house shall be occupied at any given time by no more than 15 persons, related or unrelated, as specified in the Certificate of Occupancy.
+Definitions related to occupancy are located in Article II of this Ordinance. - B. Such actions that permit occupancy or use beyond the limits of this Ordinance, or, in the case of an offer to lease, if the offer, if accepted, would have permitted or caused occupancy or use beyond the limits of this Ordinance shall be prohibited as set forth in Section III-2.G. - C. A dwelling unit in the following classes of uses shall be occupied at any given time by no more than one household, as defined herein, and no more than three additional persons not related to said household: single-family, duplex, common lot line, multiple-family, mobile home or loft. - D. A dwelling unit in the following classes of uses shall be occupied at any given time by no more than the maximum occupancy limit specified on the Certificate of Occupancy: single-family extended group occupancy, duplex extended group occupancy, community living facility, dormitory, home for adjustment, hotel or motel, nursing home, home for the aged, or bed and breakfast. - E. Boarding/Rooming House.
+A boarding house or rooming house shall be occupied at any given time by no more than 15 persons, related or unrelated, or fewer as specified in the Certificate of Occupancy.